 “It reached the point where I got a third one and I was running out of room.
 The garage was full.
 My everyday ride was on the street, Judy’s car was on the street, she wasn’t happy and that’s not good.
 So I went on the search for a warehouse.
 During my search for the warehouse, two things stood out to me.
 Firstly, I knew that I wasn’t the only one on the planet with this problem and therefore if I bought one large enough, maybe I could get some other people to come in with me.
 I figured the rent would help me to cover the cost of the warehouse.

 This was in 2007 before the big economic crash and finding the right space at the right price was actually really hard.
-He eventually managed to track down a warehouse in the south eastern suburbs of Melbourne, only some 10 minutes away from my house.
+He eventually managed to track down a warehouse in the south eastern suburbs of Melbourne, only some 10 minutes away from his house.

 “I bought it on 90 days settlement.
 It was an engineering facility full of lathes and machinery.
 You couldn’t fit one car in there, let alone several.